gameserverapp/Platform/Documentation/docs/dashboard/account.md

 ### Your Subscriptions

-View all active subscriptions linked to your account.
-You can cancel any of them from this page.
+View and manage all active subscriptions linked to your account.
+If needed, you can cancel any subscription directly from this page.

 [Subscriptions page >](https://dash.gameserverapp.com/account/subscriptions)